e-marshall/sentinel1_rtc/Acknowledgments.md

 The author is grateful to Deepak Cherian, Scott Henderson, Jessica Scheick and Rick Forster for insight, advice and feedback during the project and contributions to the tutorial as well as Virginia Do and the SIParCS program.

-Please direct correspondence to Emma Marshall at emarshall@ucar.edu or e-marshall.
+Please direct correspondence to Emma Marshall at emma.marshall@utah.edu or e-marshall.